cypherpepe/teleporter/contracts/teleporter/registry/README.md

     }
 ```

-Another example would be a dApp that has different roles and priveleges. `_checkTeleporterRegistryAppAccess` can be implemented to check whether the caller is a specific role.
+Another example would be a dApp that has different roles and privileges. `_checkTeleporterRegistryAppAccess` can be implemented to check whether the caller is a specific role.

 ```solidity
     function _checkTeleporterRegistryAppAccess() internal view virtual override {